fer-angeles/itjuana/README.md

 ```
 cd Documents
 ```
-Once in our file we clone the repository in our environment in the following way:
+Once in our file, we clone the repository in our environment in the following way:

 ```
 git clone https://github.com/fer-angeles/itjuana.git new_floder
 ```

-Once the repository is finished to clone, we go inside the file that was created when cloning the repository.
+Once the repository is finished to clone, we go inside the file which was created when cloning the repository.

 ```
 cd new_folder
 ```